usnistgov/dioptra/docs/source/reference/dioptra-components/entrypoints-reference.rst

 Swaps allow an Entrypoint to provide multiple task definitions for a graph step.
 When submitting a Job, the user selects which task definition Dioptra should use for each swap.
-Dioptra uses these selections to produce a rendered task graph without swaps before passing the graph to the task engine.
+Configuration responses and graph previews preserve the names from the entrypoint.
+Selected swaps retain their output interface and only the selected choice.

 The following rules apply when using swaps:

 * A graph step may define at most one swap.
 * Each swap name must be unique within the Task Graph.
 * Exactly one task alias must be selected for each swap when executing a Job.
-* All task definitions within a swap must have the same output type.
+* Every swap must declare an ordered ``?outputs`` list of unique, nonempty names.
+  Use an empty list for tasks without outputs.
+* All choices must match the declared output count and have identical registered type names at each output position.
+Registered output names may differ.
+* References to a swap step use only its declared output names.
+Input signatures may differ between choices.

 A swap is identified by a name beginning with ``?``: